mongodb/mongo-java-driver/docs/reference/content/driver-async/getting-started/quick-tour.md

 There is no callback required for `getDatabase("mydb")` as there is no network IO required.
-A `MongoDatabase` instance provides methods to interact with a database but the database might not actually exist and will only be created on the insertion of data via some means; eg the creation of a collection or the insertion of documents which do require callbacks as they require network IO.
+A `MongoDatabase` instance provides methods to interact with a database but the database might not actually exist and will only be created on the insertion of data via some means; e.g. the creation of a collection or the insertion of documents which do require callbacks as they require network IO.
 {{% /note %}}